Sachin-Advait/portfolio/README.md

 # 🚀 Awesome App Portfolio

 Welcome to my vibrant and awesome app portfolio!
-Below, you'll find a showcase of diverse applications developed using Flutter.
+Below, I've included a showcase of diverse applications developed using Flutter.
 Each app is a masterpiece, a blend of creativity and technology.
 ## Flutter Projects

 ### IGL Connect